AshQTan/vcc-transformer/README.md

-# VCC Transformer: High-Performance Multi-Task Transformer for Virtual Cell Challenge
+# VCC Transformer: Multi-Task Transformer for Virtual Cell Challenge

 A PyTorch implementation of a multi-task learning Transformer model for predicting gene expression profiles in response to single-gene knockout perturbations.
-This project is designed for the "A Cell is a Computer: The Virtual Cell Challenge".
+Designed for the "A Cell is a Computer: The Virtual Cell Challenge".

-## Key Features
+## Features

-- **Multi-Task Lea## Beautiful Training Experience

-### Rea## Challenge Metrics

-The model is evaluated using challenge-specific metrics:

-- **Differential Expression Score (DES)**: Measures accuracy of up/down regulation predictions
-- **Perturbation Discrimination Score (PDS)**: Assesses if predictions can identify perturbations
-- **Mean Absolute Error (MAE)**: Direct prediction accuracy

-## Advanced Usageogress Visualization

-Rich console output includes:

-- **Live Progress Bars**: Real-time epoch and step progress with ETA
-- **Dynamic Metrics Table**: Live updating loss values and trends
-- **Best Metrics Tracking**: Automatic tracking of peak performance
-- **Smart Time Estimates**: Accurate completion time predictions
-- **Color-Coded Output**: Easy-to-read formatted console displaymultaneous reconstruction and classification for robust representations
+- Multi-task learning with simultaneous reconstruction and classification
-- **Flash Attention**: Memory-efficient attention mechanism for handling large gene sequences
+- Flash Attention for memory-efficient processing of large gene sequences
-- **Beautiful Progress Tracking**: Real-time metrics and progress bars
+- Real-time training progress tracking and metrics visualization
-- **Comprehensive Reporting**: Automatic generation of training plots and HTML reports
+- Automatic generation of training plots and HTML reports
-- **High Performance**: Optimized for multiple RTX 3090s with 64GB RAM
+- Optimized for multiple RTX 3090s with 64GB RAM
-- **Distributed Training**: Built-in support for multi-GPU training with PyTorch DDP
+- Distributed training support with PyTorch DDP
-- **Memory Efficient**: Automatic Mixed Precision (AMP) and gradient checkpointing
+- Automatic Mixed Precision (AMP) and gradient checkpointing
-- **Production Ready**: Model compilation with `torch.compile()` for maximum speed
+- Model compilation with `torch.compile()` for performance optimization
+- GPU undervolting and power management utilities

 ## Model Architecture and Logic